Session Introduction

 AI teams operating independently of enterprise architecture

-AI labs and innovation teams build solutions that cannot be integrated into core systems because they were never designed to connect.
-The handoff from lab to production is a cliff edge.
+Are AI labs and innovation teams building solutions that cannot be integrated into core systems?

 03